-Isabel and Fernando.
+Isabel de Castilla and Fernando.
 First kings of Spain in the 15th century.
 She and he both rule.
+(Tanto monta, monta tanto Isabel como Fernando)

-The stage of Isabel la Católica and Fernando de Aragón is a fascinating stage.
+The stage of Isabel de Castilla and Fernando de Aragón is a fascinating stage.
 It is the accelerated passage from the Middle Ages to the Modern Age.
 A character like Isabel la Católica appears with an immense power that draws attention.

 There is a saying that behind a great man there is a great woman.
 In this case, the theme is so balanced that we could say that in this case behind that great woman there was a great man.